SyntaxReference/SyntaxReference.dev/README.md

 // No native string type

-// In C, strings are an array of characters char variable_name[21]; // This is a string with lenght = 20.
-In C you have to account for the '\0' character.
+// In C, strings are an array of characters
+// This is a string with lenght = 20.
+In C you have to account for the '\0' character. char variable_name[21];

-char variable_name[] = "Some string"; // No need to include '\0' here.
-The compiler inserts it at the end of the array for us. char *variable_name = "Some string"; // No need to include '\0' here.
-The compiler inserts it at the end of the array for us.
+// No need to include '\0' here.
+The compiler inserts it at the end of the array for us. char variable_name[] = "Some string";
+char *variable_name = "Some string";

 const char MY_CONSTANT[] = "Something";
 const char *MY_CONSTANT = "Something";